hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

     array of alias IP ranges for this network interface.
 Can only be specified for network interfaces on subnet-mode networks.
 Structure [documented below](#nested_alias_ip_range).

 * `nic_type` - (Optional) The type of vNIC to be used on this interface.
-Possible values: GVNIC, VIRTIO_NET.
+Possible values: GVNIC, VIRTIO_NET, IDPF.
+In the beta provider the additional values of MRDMA and IRDMA are supported.

 * `network_attachment` - (Optional) [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html) The URL of the network attachment that this interface should connect to in the following format: `projects/{projectNumber}/regions/{region_name}/networkAttachments/{network_attachment_name}`.

 * `stack_type` - (Optional) The stack type for this network interface to identify whether the IPv6 feature is enabled or not.
-Values are IPV4_IPV6 or IPV4_ONLY.
+Values are IPV4_IPV6, IPV6_ONLY or IPV4_ONLY.
 If not specified, IPV4_ONLY will be used.

 * `ipv6_access_config` - (Optional) An array of IPv6 access configurations for this interface.
 Currently, only one IPv6 access config, DIRECT_IPV6, is supported.
 If there is no ipv6AccessConfig